 9) You start thinking more about what type of legacy you want to leave.

 Along with wanting a sense of purpose during fake retirement, you will also want to accomplish something you are proud of.
-In other words, you will want to leave behind something positive others will benefit from after you are gone.
+In other words, you will want to leave behind a legacy.

 One of my main goals is to help people live better lives by achieving financial freedom sooner.
 Over the years, it’s felt great to get positive feedback from readers.
 Sharing blindspots to help people make more optimal decisions on their journey is important to me.
 Losing money is really about losing time as time is the most valuable asset of them all.

-My soon-to-be-released book, Buy This, Not That: How To Spend Your Way To Wealth And Freedom, has the potential to help a new segment of the book-reading public.
-I’m confident the book will change the reader’s life for the better.
-I can also die easier knowing I did everything possible to try and help others with their finances.
+My instant Wall Street Journal bestseller, Buy This, Not That: How To Spend Your Way To Wealth And Freedom, will help readers build more wealth and make more optimal life decisions.
+Now that the book is finally published, I can also die easier knowing I did everything possible to try and help others with their finances.
 Financial independence is worth fighting for!